flipperdevices/flipperzero-firmware/README.md

 Initially, the intention of this project was to explore how to interact with the Flipper Zero firmware.
 Enjoy!

+## Features

+1. Read TuLlave card balance from your Flipper Zero.
+2. Read TuLlave transaction history.

 ## Build

 ### Requirements

 * Flipper Zero device.
 * [Flipper Zero Firmware](https://github.com/flipperdevices/flipperzero-firmware) in order to compile this project.
 * Firmware version.
-Works fine with 0.98.2 version.
+It is compatible with versions greater than or equal to 0.98.2.
 * Visual Studio Code.
 * ST-Link V2 for debugging purposes.
 Highly recommended.